Here are some quick links to Oregon Friends of Jung library resources:

-With over 3,000 items in its growing collection, the Fae Dougan Library is a unique and rich resource for the Jungian community in Oregon.
+With over 4,500 items in its growing collection, the Fae Dougan Library is a unique and rich resource for the Jungian community in Oregon.
 A trove of books and hundreds of recordings of OFJ events are available for loan to members.
 The Library’s reserve collection includes core Jungian texts as well as Jungian journals such as the The Journal of Analytical Psychology.
-These resources are available during Library hours, which are posted on the sidebar of this page.
-A selection of books and recordings are also available for loan to members at OFJ’s Friday lectures.
+These resources are available during Library hours, which can be found here.

 Explore OFJ’s collection by Searching the Catalog – and if you have a deep connection to books and scholarship, consider becoming a Library volunteer.

 The Reserve Collection includes a complete set of the Collected Works of C.G.
 Jung as well as other important works by Jung, Marie-Louise von Franz, and James Hillman.
 Other resources in the Reserve Collection are helpful in the amplification of dream imagery and myths.
-The journals that are currently held in the Reserve Collection include extensive holdings of:
+The journals that are currently held in the Reserve Collection include (but are not limited to) extensive holdings of: